 You can opt to keep the windows open as long as it is necessary.
 That allows a fall in temperature, meaning the house will stay cool.
 If the heat persists even at night or at whatever time of the day, you can still opt to let the windows stay open.
 It’s a natural way of keeping your cats cool.

 Please note that a window should only be left open if it’s cat-proofed.
 Cats can easily jump out of open windows, and sometimes might inadvertently jump out if something piques their interest (such as a bird).
 Cats in heat are prone to attempting escaping.
-Intact males are also prone to running away if they can hear or smell a female cat in heat nearby, an open window offers them an easy exit from your house.
+Intact males are also prone to running away if they can hear or smell a female cat in heat nearby; an open window offers them an easy exit from your house.

 4. Create a Retreat

 When cats feel the heat, they will try to look for dark places in the house that feel cool.
 At times you may find them in the bathroom or around anywhere that feels cool.
-Consider creating for them an indoor retreat where they can go to rest and sleep.
+Consider creating an indoor retreat for them where they can go to rest and sleep.

 The most cost efficient retreat is a lightly sprayed bath tub.
 Simply spray some water in your tub with a mist sprayer.
-Ensure the bathtub is still lined with a towel, to offer your cat some grip, or they might slip and injure themselves as they enter or exit.
+Ensure the bathtub is still lined with a towel to offer your cat some grip, or they might slip and injure themselves as they enter or exit.
 Most cats appreciate such a cool retreat during the warmest parts of the day.

 5. Use of Homemade Air Conditioning

 Use bottles with iced water to keep your cats cool.
 Take a bottle and fill it with iced water.
 If you don’t have iced water, you can keep the water in a freezer for some time.
 Wrap the bottle in a towel and place it on the spots where your cats frequent.